 In respect of our own operations, we considered the location of our activities, the roles being performed, the recruitment processes and the absence to date of reports of concerns regarding slavery and human trafficking.
 We also undertake “right to work” checks on all our employees prior to them commencing their role.
 This includes checking, where applicable, that the employee has a valid work visa and is of an appropriate age to work.
 Based on these risk assessments, we deem the risk of human trafficking within our own staff (including agency and contract staff under our direct supervision) to be minimal.

-• Compliance with the MSA
+• compliance with the MSA

-• Immediate notification of any actual or suspected breaches of the organisation's policies and any actual or suspected slavery or human trafficking of which it becomes aware or has reason to believe has occurred or might occur
+• immediate notification of any actual or suspected breaches of the organisation's policies and any actual or suspected slavery or human trafficking of which it becomes aware or has reason to believe has occurred or might occur

-• A warning that failure to comply with these requirements will be deemed to be a substantial failure to comply with the requirements of the framework agreement (substantial failure being capable of occasioning termination)
+• a warning that failure to comply with these requirements will be deemed to be a substantial failure to comply with the requirements of the framework agreement (substantial failure being capable of occasioning termination).